 Awarded 1st Place for eliminating social barriers to environmental activism for persons with disabilities (PWDs).

-Given a budget of $10,000, our team recommended a partnerships solution with non-profits to provide adaptive outdoor adventures for persons with disabilities and bring awareness to the unique challenges this marginalized community faces when participating in environmental activism
+Given a budget of $10,000, our team recommended a partnerships solution with non-profits to provide adaptive outdoor adventures for persons with disabilities and bring awareness to the unique challenges this marginalized community faces when participating in environmental activism.

 As this is my last case comp before I graduate, I thought I’d take the time to outline a few guiding principles that can be useful for building winning solutions for any form of group project.